brettinternet/brettinternet.github.io/content/ai/_index.md

 ### 2. Discovery

 Discovery is my favorite usecase for AI.
-I use it for researching topics, summarizing, querying libraries and codebases, getting usage examples, and planning changes.
+I use it for researching topics, summarizing documentation, querying libraries and codebases, getting usage examples, and planning implementation approaches.
+This is where AI shines as a research assistant that can quickly traverse large amounts of information.

-Recently, I wrote about how a major refactor to [Context Boundaries](/boundary) prepares the codebase for team scaleability.
-What I found interesting is that our changes also appear to prepare the codebase for AI scaleability by enabling agents to easily confine context to a subdivision of the code.

-As we're beginning to think about discoverability for AI, I believe the question becomes:
+For codebase exploration, AI excels at answering questions like "What are the side effects of this module?" or "Show me all the places where authentication is handled."
+I frequently use this to understand hotspots in our code and trace dependencies before making changes.

+Well-structured codebases with clear boundaries are easier for both humans and AI to navigate.
+When I refactored our codebase using [Context Boundaries](/boundary) for team scalability, it also improved AI's ability to provide focused, relevant insights by confining context to specific code subdivisions.

+This raises an important design question as we integrate AI into development workflows:

-> How can we improve readability for both humans and AI?
+> How can we improve code organization for both human and AI readability?

-This is a huge lift for onboarding engineers, knowledge transfer and debugging code.
-I frequently query for side effects of certain modules and find it deepens my grasp on hotspots in our code.
+The answer benefits onboarding, knowledge transfer, and debugging regardless of whether you're working with human teammates or AI assistants.

 ### 3. Surgical updates